kroki/glxoffload/README.md

 (requires `socat` utility and a running `bumblebeed` instance).

+### Library search paths

+If `kroki-glxoffload` fails with the error message

+    error while loading shared libraries: libcuckoo_hash.so.0:
+      cannot open shared object file: No such file or directory

+then the path you have install `libcuckoo_hash` is not among library search paths.
+To fix this find out where `libcuckoo_hash` is installed (likely `/usr/local/lib`) and do under root:

+    # echo /usr/local/lib > /etc/ld.so.conf.d/local.conf
+    # ldconfig

 ## Selecting pixel copy method

 Prior to version 0.7 kroki/glxoffload copied pixel buffers in RGB